alexeyev/awesome-azeri-nlp/README.md

 # Awesome Azeri NLP [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-A curated list of awesome Azerbaijani language processing frameworks, libraries, software and datasets.
+A curated list of awesome Azerbaijani language processing software, models and datasets.

 Inspired by `awesome-machine-learning`.

 If you want to contribute to this list (please do), send me a pull request.
 Also, a listed repository should be tagged as deprecated if: